eslint/eslint/docs/user-guide/configuring/configuration-files.md

             └── main.js
 ```

-The complete configuration hierarchy, from highest precedence to lowest precedence, is as follows:
+The complete configuration hierarchy, from highest to lowest precedence, is as follows:

 1. Inline configuration
     1. `/*eslint-disable*/` and `/*eslint-enable*/`